abrasive/shairport/INSTALL.md

 ```
 Do this until no more copies of `shairport-sync` are found.

+You should also remove the file `/etc/systemd/system/shairport-sync.service` if it exists.

 ### Build and Install
 Okay, now let's get the tools and sources for building and installing Shairport Sync.